zean-wen/py-bottom-up-attention/README.md

 ### Proof of Correctness
 1. As shown in [demo](demo/feature_correctness.ipynb)

-Note:

-You might find a little difference between the caffe features and pytorch features.
-It is because it use the setup "Given box" for verification.
-If the features are extracted from scratch (i.e., features with predicted boxes), they should be exactly the same.
+Note: You might find a little difference between the caffe features and pytorch features in this verification demo.
+It is because the verification uses the setup "Given box" instead of "Predicted boxes".
+If the features are extracted from scratch (i.e., features with predicted boxes), they are exactly the same.

-In details, "Given box" will use feature with the final predicted boxes (after box regression), however, the extracted features will use the features of the proposals.
+Detailed explanation is here; "Given box" will use feature with the final predicted boxes (after box regression), however, the extracted features will use the features of the proposals.
 I illustrate this in below:

 Feature extraction (using predicted boxes):
 ```